 Injections, suppositories and other dosage forms

 Medications are supposed to reach the part of the body they are intended to affect.
 So manufacturers choose a suitable dosage form when they produce the medication.
-The dosage form is the physical form that medication is used in.
 Tablets and ointments are just two of the many different possible dosage forms.

-The most suitable dosage form depends on various things, including what physical and chemical properties the medication has and where it should take effect.
-For example, medicine that is meant to have an effect on the lungs can be breathed in (inhaled).
+There are many different types of medication available: It can be swallowed in tablet or juice form, whereas other products are applied to the skin as creams or gels.
+The dosage form depends on various things, including what physical and chemical properties the medication has and where in the body it should have an effect.
+Medicine that should affect the lungs can be breathed in, for example.
 Medication for treating a vaginal infection can be inserted using a vaginal suppository.
 Medicines that are absorbed into the body through the mucous membranes lining the mouth can also be taken in the form of chewing gum.
 One well-known example is nicotine gum for helping to quit smoking.